RehabAbotalep/RehabAbotalep.github.io/_posts/2023-09-23-list-moved-work-items.md

 layout: post
 title:  "PowerShell Script: List Work Items Moved Between Projects"
 date:   2023-09-22 07:20:05 +0100
+categories: [Blogging, Script]
-tags: [azure-devops, azure-devops-migration-tools, powershell-script, migration]
+tags: [powershell-script, migration]
 ---

 This PowerShell script is designed to identify and list work items that have been moved from one project to another within a given DevOps organization.